 The goal of the Quality Function Deployment (QFD) workshop is to determine critical characteristics for new product development.

-Among other things, during a requirements workshop, participants develop so-called user stories — i.e. short textual descriptions of required functionalities, widely used with agile methods.
+Among other things, during a requirements workshop, participants develop so-called user stories — i.e., short textual descriptions of required functionalities, widely used in Agile.

-However, you should be extra careful how you frame questions, as different framings can result in different outcomes.
+Just be mindful of how you frame questions, as different framings can result in different outcomes.

 Technique #5: Brainstorming